 Depending on where you live and what kind of mortgage you’re eligible for, some lenders may require a minimum of 5%.

 In some circumstances, you may not have to worry about a down payment at all.
-If you’re a first-time buyer, veteran, or rural resident, there are special programs available to help you afford a home.
+If you’re a first-time buyer, veteran, or rural resident, there are low and zero-down mortgage programs available to help you afford a home.

 13. How long can the seller take to respond to my offer?